singlestore-labs/singlestoredb-dev-image/README.md

 Replace `${PWD}/test/init.sql` with an absolute path to the SQL file with which to initialize SingleStore.

 > **Note**
+>
-> `/init.sql` will only be run once.
-If you want to run it again you will need to delete the file `/data/.init.sql.done` and then restart the container.
+> The `/init.sql` file will only be run once.
+To run it again, you will need to delete the file `/data/.init.sql.done` and then restart the container.

 ## How to set SingleStore global variables?